-The minor in special education provide a basic introduction to the teaching and learning processes as they relate to students with disabilities.
-This minor is recommended for anyone interested in teaching students with disabilities and other special education- or disability-related careers.
+The minor in educational studies provide a basic knowledge of the teaching and learning process and the US k12 educational system.
+This minor is recommended for anyone interested in teaching and other education-related careers.

-No more than eight credits towards the minor can be transferred in from other institutions.
+No more than 8 credits towards the minor can be transferred in from other institutions.
 For information about transferring courses from other institutions, please contact the Educational Studies department chair.

-Completion of the EDSP minor or equivalent course work is a prerequisite for admission to the elementary special education MAT certification track but does not guarantee that a student will be admitted to the program.
-These are specific content courses required for special education teacher certification in Maryland.
+Completion of the minor or equivalent course work is a prerequisite for admission to the MAT, but does not guarantee that a student will be admitted to the program.
+There are also specific content courses required for teacher certification in Maryland.
 Students who are considering the MAT should meet with their advisor or an educational studies faculty member about course selection.
-For a complete list of these courses for each certification area, please contact the Educational Studies department chair.
+A complete list of these courses for each certification area can be found here; for further questions, please contact the Educational Studies department chair at email@example.com.

-- Graduates will be knowledgeable about the influence of various laws, policies, theories, historical events, and systemic structures regarding special education.
+- Graduates will be knowledgeable about the influence of various laws, policies, theories, historical events, and systemic structures on modern education.

 - Graduates will know how to effectively communicate in speech, writing, and through symbolic or technology-mediated means.

 - Graduates will know how to engage in reflective practice.

 - Graduates will value the principles of inclusion.

 General College Requirements

 - All requirements in a major area of study.